Shelmn/Instagram-Bot/README.md

    If Follow Is Clicked, Try Clicking Again.

 2. With The Source Code Download All The Jar Files And Build Them With Eclips, Then Run The Code.

+This App Was Real Fast, I made It Run Slow So Instagram Could Not Detect The Bot.